xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

       <td colspan="1" class="confluenceTd">
         <p>*   Company;
           <br><span>&nbsp;</span>
           <br>*   General (Default customer address; Weight and Length symbols; Purchase limits; Defaut admin/customer language; Ship-from address.
-The currency is not copied from X-Cart 4 automatically in the process of migration but needs to be specified manually before the migration start);
+The currency is not copied from X-Cart 4 automatically in the process of migration but needs to be specified manually before the migration start.
+Before the migration of orders, an alert will be provided showing the currency selected in the store and warning the user that the orders will be migrated using that currrency.);
           <br><span>&nbsp;</span>
           <br>*   Contact Us (If your X-Cart 4 database contains an entry for contact_us, the Migration wizard requests that the module "Contact Us" should be enabled in X-Cart 5; your X-Cart 4 store's Contact Us form settings are not checked and not migrated to X-Cart 5);
           <br><span>&nbsp;</span>